Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 # A.RobotAI-LGE-ROS2-LifecycleManager
-A C++ deterministic lifecycle orchestrator optimized for ROS 2 embedded systems.
+A C++ lifecycle orchestration layer for ROS 2 on resource-constrained embedded systems.
 >
 ## 🚀 Key Results
 > ⚡ 81% faster boot time on real robot hardware